 Reasons to avoid a houseboat experience

-• A houseboat offers a peaceful experience, but you don’t really get much insight into life in the backwaters.
+• Kerala houseboats offer a peaceful experience, but you don’t really get much insight into life in the backwaters.
 Plus, there are strict restrictions on where houseboats can travel and dock.
-You won’t get too close to any wildlife, local culture, and natural landscape of the backwaters.
+You won’t get too close to any wildlife, local culture, and natural landscape of Kerala’s backwaters.
 Living on water can also feel slightly isolated.

 • Another important aspect is the environmental impact.
 Motorized houseboats require fuel and produce emissions that cause a lot of noise and water pollution, affecting the fragile backwaters ecosystem.
 It also disturbs the local wildlife.